AdamGCodes/quality-time/user-story.md

   I want the site to be as accessible as possible
   *So that I can access and consume the content regardless of my abilities or potential barriers.*

+  - **As a user of any kind,**
+  I want an exprience that is error free and if an error occures I'm given clear prompts as to what has happened and if it is related to my actions how to procede correctly.
+  *So that I understand why something has gone wrong and if I need to change my input.*

 - **As a guest user,**
   I want to quickly understand what the site is about and if it’s relevant to me
   *So that I know if I’m in the right place.*